MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_checkcounter.md

 A pointer that the driver returns a NULL-terminated string to that contains the name of the counter identifier.

-#### - pNameLength [in, out]

-A pointer to a variable that receives the size, in bytes, of the NULL-terminated string that the <i>pName</i> parameter specifies.

 #### - pUnits [out]

 A pointer that the driver returns a NULL-terminated string to that contains the name of the units that the counter identifier measures.

-#### - pUnitsLength [in, out]

- A pointer to a variable that receives the size, in bytes, of the NULL-terminated string that the <i>pUnits</i> parameter specifies.

-#### - pDescription [out]

-A pointer that the driver returns a NULL-terminated string to that contains the description of what the counter identifier measures.

-#### - pDescriptionLength [in, out]

- A pointer to a variable that receives the size, in bytes, of the NULL-terminated string that the <i>pDescription</i> parameter specifies.

 ## -returns